boxbeam/Crunch/README.md

 # Crunch
-The fastest Java library for compiling and evaluating mathematical expressions with variables
+The fastest Java expression compiler/evaluator

 Support Discord: https://discord.gg/agu5xGy2YZ

 # Installation for Development

-Crunch can be accessed via JitPack using Gradle or Maven.
+Crunch can be accessed via my build server using Gradle or Maven.
 Read the section for whichever you use below.

 ## Gradle: